Kailashw/Basic_Flask_App_Python/README.md

-﻿# How to Flask app in Windows Machine.
+﻿# How to create Flask app in Windows Machine.
 1. The following commands should create a project folder and install virtual env in it.

     - mkdir myproject